joshuabradley012/joshbradley-hugo/content/building-this-website.md

 });
 {{< / highlight >}}

-I was also pleased to learn it came with a built in SCSS post processer and that the templating language was sufficiently powerful for dynamic rendering.

-With Hugo's near-instant build process and shallow learning curve, I was able to complete the base of this website in one week.
+With Hugo's power and shallow learning curve, I was able to complete the base of this website in one week.

-<h3 id="static-assets">Static assets</h3>
+### Static assets

-I mentioned that I didn't use any webfonts.
+I mentioned that I didn't use any web fonts.
 I lied.
 I created one with {{< externallink "Fontello" "http://fontello.com/" >}} for social media icons.
-With the `woff2` format it was only 1KB larger than SVG icons.
-But it comes with better extensibility, and they're easier to work with.
+Using `woff2` was only 1KB larger than SVG icons with better extensibility.

-After handpicking the icons, the entire font is only 3.1KB.
-As compared to FontAwesome's 161KB (plus another 70-120KB for every font weight you include, and their CSS).
+Because I handpicked icons, the entire font is only 3.1KB.
+Compare that to FontAwesome's 161KB.
+Plus another 70-120KB for every font-weight you include.

 The logo is a single path SVG, made on a 16pt grid and minified with one decimal precision.
-The end result is 399B.
+The result is 399B.

-I went with Georgia for the body, Helvetica for headings and navigation, and Courier for code.
-These are all {{< externallink "websafe fonts" "https://www.cssfontstack.com/" >}} and don't require anything to load.
+I used Georgia for the body, Helvetica for headings and navigation, and Courier for code.
+These are all {{< externallink "websafe fonts" "https://www.cssfontstack.com/" >}}.

-<h3 id="custom-scss">Custom SCSS</h3>
+### Custom SCSS

-The layout is very simple, two containers with content inside.
-So I didn't need Bootstrap, just a few lines of CSS.
-I went with SCSS for better modularity, but wrote I it with the output in mind.
-Meaning I didn't get into nested selector hell.
+The layout is very simple, two containers one fixed one relative.
+I didn't need Bootstrap, only a few lines of CSS.
+I converted my code to SCSS while avoiding nested selector hell.

-There is a single media query, and as always updating the navigation to be mobile was the heaviest part of this build.

-I also gave special attention to the typography.
-Using many shades of grey and consistent margins between elements, with double on top for headings.
+I gave special attention to the typography.
+Using many shades of grey to create a subtle balance of contrast.
+It strives to be easy on the eyes while drawing attention to important sections.

-Everything uses `rem` and `em` units so it responds to user settings and I can add a font size adjuster whenever I'd like without breaking the careful column widths.
+Everything uses `rem` and `em` units for a responsive, accessible design.
+Vision impaired users can adjust this site without disrupting the typography.

-The entire theme can be configured with just a few variables.
+The entire theme is configurable with a few variables.

 ###### Theme SCSS